-Nutrition and Population Health Assessment 0.5 unit Prerequisite(s): admission to a master's program or permission of the instructor
+Nutrition and Population Health Assessment 0.5 unit Prerequisite(s): admission to a master's program or

 An examination of the concepts and methods in nutritional epidemiology.
 An emphasis will be placed on the critical analysis and interpretation of local to global epidemiological studies and public health policies impacting nutritional health.